SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mongodb-opentelemetry.md

 <TabItem value="Linux">

-1. Copy the yaml file to `/etc/otelcol-sumo/conf.d/` folder in the Mongodb instance which needs to be monitored.
+1. Copy the YAML file to `/etc/otelcol-sumo/conf.d/` folder in the Mongodb instance which needs to be monitored.
 2. Place Env file in the following directory:
   ```sh
   /etc/otelcol-sumo/env/